tudat-team/tudat-developer-docs/source/topics/docs/multidoc.rst

 .. note:: The following list is for overview.
 For a more detailed description
       of each section, with examples, please go to `numpydoc`_.

-1. **Short summary**: A one-line summary that does not use variable names or the function name.
+.. dropdown:: 1.
+Short summary: **A one-line summary that does not use variable names or
+               the function name.**
+    :title: text-info font-weight-bold

-2. **Deprecation warning**: A section (use if applicable) to warn users that the object is deprecated.
+.. dropdown:: 2.
+Deprecation warning: **A section (use if applicable) to warn users that
+               the object is deprecated.**
+    :title: text-info font-weight-bold

-3. **Extended Summary**: A few sentences giving an extended description.
+.. dropdown:: 3.
+Extended Summary: **A few sentences giving an extended description.**
+    :title: text-info font-weight-bold

     This section should be used to clarify functionality, not to discuss implementation detail or background theory, which should rather be explored in the Notes section below.

-4. **Parameters**: Description of the function arguments, keywords and their respective types.
+.. dropdown:: 4.
+Parameters: **Description of the function arguments, keywords and their respective types.**
+    :title: text-info font-weight-bold

+.. dropdown:: 5. **Returns**: Explanation of the returned values and their types.
+    :title: text-info font-weight-bold

-5. **Returns**: Explanation of the returned values and their types.
-Similar to the Parameters section, except the name of each return value is optional
+    Similar to the Parameters section, except the name of each return value is optional.

-6. **Yields**: Explanation of the yielded values and their types.
+.. dropdown:: 6. **Yields**: Explanation of the yielded values and their types.
 This is relevant to generators only.
+    :title: text-info font-weight-bold

     Similar to the Returns section in that the name of each value is optional, but the type of each value is always required.

-7. **Receives**: Explanation of parameters passed to a generator’s ``.send()`` method, formatted as for Parameters, above.
+.. dropdown:: 7. **Receives**: Explanation of parameters passed to a generator’s ``.send()`` method, formatted as for Parameters, above.
+    :title: text-info font-weight-bold

+.. dropdown:: 8. **Other Parameters**: An optional section used to describe infrequently used parameters.
+    :title: text-info font-weight-bold

+     It should only be used if a function has a large number of keyword parameters, to prevent cluttering the Parameters section.

 8. **Other Parameters**: An optional section used to describe infrequently used parameters.
 It should only be used if a function has a large number of